pokt-network/smt/docs/smt.md

 ## Paths

-Paths are **only** stored in two types of nodes: Leaf nodes and Extension nodes.
+Paths are **only** stored in two types of nodes: `Leaf` nodes and `Extension` nodes.

+- `Leaf` nodes contain:
+  - The full path which it represent
+  - The value stored at that path
+- `Extension` nodes contain:
-- Extension nodes contain not only the path they represent but also the path bounds (ie. the start and end of the path they cover).
+  -  not only the path they represent but also the path bounds (ie. the start and end of the path they cover).
-- Leaf nodes contain the full path which they represent, as well as the value stored at that path.

 Inner nodes do **not** contain a path, as they represent a branch in the trie and not a path.
 As such their children, _if they are extension nodes or leaf